Event Report: Creative Approaches to Local Issues.

 Mark Wood worked with children from Smallthorne Primary School and residents of Bradeley Village to create a series of night-time projections.
 The projections addressed the stereotypes that hinder the ability of old & young to work together for the good of the area.

 East Valley and Abbey Green:

-Mark Wood (centre) shows his portfolio of Hartshill Park
+Mark Wood (centre) shows his portfolio of Hartshill Park research, maps & drawings.

 Hanley West & Shelton/Hartshill & Penkhull:

 Mark Wood worked with the Friends of Hartshill Park and local residents to explore and formulate ideas and visualisations for creative environmental improvements within the park.

 Meir Park and Sandon/Weston & Meir North:

 Cultural Sisters worked with local schools - The Grange & Weston Coyney Primary & Sandon High - the Community Network Group and local agencies, to hold a pre-Christmas lantern-procession and celebration that brought the various communities together, and for the first time gave "a sense of place" to one of the main road approaches to the Meir.